Romans 10:16

 be that go in thereat."
 Even though it doesn’t have to happen this

-in the world but not of the world.
+to be in the world but not of the world.

 Relatively speaking, it is a small number